HewlettPackard/hpe-solutions-hpecp/LTI/Lite_Touch_Installation/README.md

-## Lite touch Installation of HPECP Platform using Ansible playbook
+## Lite touch Installation of HPERE Platform using Ansible playbook through RESTAPI Based deployment

 ### Overview

-Usage of Ansible playbooks to deploy the HPE Ezmeral Container Platform is automated and eliminates manual intervention.
-Ansible playbooks provides the following functionalities for the installation user to deploy HPE Ezmeral Container Platform.
+Usage of Ansible playbooks to deploy the HPE Ezmeral Runtime Enterprise is automated and eliminates manual intervention.
+Ansible playbooks provides the following functionalities for the installation user to deploy HPE Ezmeral Runtime Enterprise.

 -   Install the SLES OS on bare metal servers

--   Prepare the hosts for HPECP implementation.
+-   Prepare the hosts for HPERE implementation.

+-   Setup docker-registry to deploy ere through air-gapped environment

 -   Install the controller node.